Mustansiriyya Madrasa: Education and features

 One of the hallways that lead to several classrooms in the scholarly complex.

 Within the school of Islamic studies, there were specific institutions of Islamic knowledge.
 The divisions included the Dar al-Hadith, in which a high level sheikh and a Qur'an Qāriʾ would recite hadiths every Monday, Thursday, and Saturday to a class of ten.
 Dar al-Hadith was dedicated to the study of the sayings and traditions of the Prophet Muhammad.
 Another significant institution was the Dar al-Qur’an, which was dedicated to the study and recitation of the Qur’an.
 There was a designated reciter of the Qur'an and a fellow aid to help teach the students.
 Along with the students, there were thirty orphans who were housed in the complex.
 All students, including the orphans, were designated an equal wage, bread, and stew.
 Within this school, there was a senior scholar, or Shiekh, who held the highest position of education within the scholarly complex.

-Additionally, the School of Medicine was housed in al-Mustansiriyya Madrasa.
+Additionally, the School of Medicine was housed in the Mustansiriyya Madrasa.
 The School of Medicine was led by a senior Muslim physician who was required to have ten students employed to him.
 There was also a hospital located in the Madrasa, allowing medical students to learn and practice medicine within the same complex.

 Despite the fact that Muslim jurists taught in the scholarly complex and its institutions, evidence in Ibn al-Athir's The Complete History suggests that none-Muslims were not forbidden from also teaching.
 In fact, Abbasid Caliphs had encouraged Christian and Jewish scholars, who had their own institutions and religious monasteries, to teach in the scholarly complex.

-Al-Mustansiriya Madrasa included a variety of buildings such as a hammam, public hospital, pharmacy, food storage site, and kitchen.
+The Mustansiriya Madrasa included a variety of buildings such as a hammam, public hospital, pharmacy, food storage site, and kitchen.
 There was also space designated for student residences.
 The Madrasa provided food, lodging, clothing, and a monthly stipend for its students.
 Its library had an initial collection of 80,000 volumes, given by the Caliph.
 The collection was said to have grown to 400,000 volumes, although the reports of both these figures may have been exaggerated.

-Even though the libraries’ collection survived the Mongol sack of 1258 CE, it was merged with that of al-Nizamiyya Madrasa in 1393 CE, whose collection had subsequently been dispersed or disappeared.
+Even though the libraries’ collection survived the Mongol sack of 1258 CE, it was merged with that of the Nizamiyya of Baghdad in 1393 CE, whose collection had subsequently been dispersed or disappeared.
 As a result of the Ottoman invasion and capture of Baghdad in 1534 CE, books from the palaces and libraries were taken as the spoils of war and became an important part of the royal library in Istanbul.